 Underwater Photography Reboot

-Alex Mustard has specially designed this four-part Masterclass to refresh all your core skills, reminding you of the best practice for wide-angle, macro, composition and lighting underwater.
+Alex Mustard has specially designed and updated this eight-part Masterclass to refresh all your core skills, reminding you of the best practice for wide-angle, macro, composition and lighting underwater.

 Alex Mustard

 Reboot is an extensive course covering the fundamental topics of wide angle, macro, composition and lighting underwater.
 Quite simply Alex has packed everything he feels is important to producing stunning underwater images into this course, it is a total course on excelling at underwater photography.
 The course is for photographers new to Alex’s teaching as well as who have attended his workshops in the past.
-The Masterclass has a limited, small class size, and questions are encouraged by Alex throughout all the sessions.

 Alex uses beautiful images, stills of photographers in action, some underwater video and practical demonstrations with underwater camera gear to aid teaching.
-Each teaching session is live and lasts at least ninety minutes, although they usually run to two hours with time for input from all attendees.
-“Your questions really shape the course, and become part of the recordings for everyone to watch back.”

 Dates, availability and booking links are in the booking section below